 The weekend tour was split into two rides — one country on each day — and 150+ cyclists experienced urban art installations adorning both sides of the border the way they should be – on bike.
 The SD ride also corresponded with Bike to the Museum Day at MCASD’s downtown location.

-Over ten incredible gingerbread houses were designed and constructed by the likes of mi-workshop, Matt Devine, Aaron Anderson, and Boomerang for Modern and drew hundreds of guests to the festive occassion.
+Over ten incredible gingerbread houses were designed and constructed by studios including mi-workshop, Matt Devine, Aaron Anderson, and Boomerang for Modern and drew hundreds of guests over the event weekend.